There are now 2 possible online modes for units:

 - Level 3 elective

-- Students are able to (1) read and write in Italian with accuracy and fluency; (2) converse in Italian with fluency and accuracy on contemporary themes; (3) read and understand modern Italian texts, and relate them to their social and historical context; (4) have a deeper intercultural understanding; (5) have an enhanced awareness of the structures and use of the English language; (6) engage effectively in interpersonal communication; and (7) attain a level between Level B1 and B2 of the Common European Framework of Reference for Languages (CEFR).
+Students are able to (1) read and write in Italian with accuracy and fluency; (2) converse in Italian with fluency and accuracy on contemporary themes; (3) read and demonstrate an understanding of modern Italian texts, and relate them to their social and historical context; (4) demonstrate an enhanced awareness of the structures and use of the English language; (5) engage effectively in interpersonal communication ; and (6) attain a level between Level B1 and B2 of the Common European Framework of Reference for Languages (CEFR).

 - Unit rules